Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Be sure to use thin sliced bacon.
 You can also use the precooked bacon or partially cook your own but it does not wrap as well and the presentation suffers in my opinion.

-- Yes, scallops are a little pricey right now so use them as small appetizer rather than the entree if you are trying to be frugal.
+- Scallops can be a little pricey so use them as small appetizer rather than the entree if you are trying to be frugal.

 - The best way to eat these bacon wrapped smoked scallops is like sushi.. put the whole thing in your mouth at one time for the full effect.